Lærdal Municipality: General information

-Lærdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Lærdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 In the 19th century, the name was sometimes spelled Leerdahl or Leirdal.
-The municipality of 1838 was created to be identical to the Lærdal parish (prestegjeld) that included the sub-parishes (sokn) of Borgund, Tønjum, Hauge, and Aardal.
-In 1863, the northeastern sub-parish of Aardal (population: 1,791) was separated from Lærdal to form a separate municipality.
-In 1864, the eastern sub-parish of Borgund (population: 963) was separated from Lærdal to form its own municipality.
-This left Lærdal with 2,777 residents.
+The municipality of 1838 was created to be identical to the Church of Norway's Lærdal prestegjeld which included the parishes (sokn) of Borgund, Tønjum, Hauge, and Aardal.

+In 1863, the northeastern parish of Aardal (population: 1,791) was separated from Lærdal Municipality to form the new Aardal Municipality.
+In 1864, the eastern parish of Borgund (population: 963) was separated from Lærdal Municipality to form the new Borgund Municipality.
+These changes left Lærdal Municipality with 2,777 residents, and a much smaller size.